 What to Eat

-Eat lots of healthy fats, high quality proteins and intelligently use small amounts of carbs – think berries, small amounts of fruit, honey, etc. Of the three major fat types, eat mainly monounsaturated and saturated fats.
+Eat lots of healthy fats, moderate amounts of high quality proteins and intelligently consume small amounts of carbohydrates.
+Of the three major fat types, eat mainly monounsaturated and saturated fats.
 Only eat small amounts of polyunsaturated fats, perhaps no more than 10-15% of fat calories, from things like salmon or flax oil.
 This shouldn’t be too challenging because most food high in “polys” are artificial or processed sources like common soybean oil.
 Eat a moderate amount of protein – the ketogenic diet is not a high protein diet.
 A high protein intake will convert to sugars in the body and can kick you out of ketosis.
 Aim for 20-25% protein.

 Some examples of foods that are okay to eat are: